MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

       ![Request for permissions](../media/create-processes/request-permissions.png)

-1. When you asked to create a Master key during sign in, create one.
+1. When you are asked to create a Master key during sign in, create one.

 1. Once signed in, you will see the WinAutomation console with a few example Processes.
 To get started, go to **Options** \> **Help** \> **Getting Started**, and then go through a few